 Pin from another website: 1x the number of impressions

 Pin from your own website: 40x the number of impressions

 That’s why you want to pin the majority of your pins from your own website.
 But don’t freak out that you need to write 100 new blog posts to get 100 new pins!
 That’s not the case at all.
 I recommend that you have 8-10 pins per blog post.
 So if you’ve been publishing 1 blog post per month this year, you should have 10 pieces of content that you can drive traffic to from Pinterest.
 Create 10 pins for each of those 10 blog posts and voila… you have 100 pins from your own website!

 Do you want to learn more about what those pins should look like and how to schedule them to post at the best times?
-I’m hosting a FREE 3 Day Challenge about Pinterest for Petpreneurs!
-It’s happening LIVE October 27-29.
-Sign up here.
+Join the Masterclass: Pinterest for Petpreneurs here to learn more and enroll!